James Blake (album)

-James Blake is the debut studio album by English musician James Blake.
-It was released in both the United Kingdom and the United States on his own label, ATLAS, supported by A&M Records, on 4 February 2011.
+James Blake is the debut studio album by English singer-songwriter James Blake.
+It was released in both the United Kingdom and the United States on his own label, ATLAS, supported by A&M Records, on 7 February 2011.
 The release was supported with the release of its first single, "Limit to Your Love", on 28 November 2010.

 The album was released to widespread critical acclaim, and was nominated for the 2011 Mercury Prize.
 A deluxe edition was released on 10 October 2011 with different artwork and bundled with a second disc, Blake's then-new EP Enough Thunder, which was also released separately.

 Background

 James Blake builds on the material released by Blake as three EPs in 2010: The Bells Sketch, CMYK and Klavierwerke.
 All three EPs have differing musical styles.
 Mike Powell of online music magazine Pitchfork noted it was "amazing" that so much material could be released in such a short period of time.
 However, despite the amount of music released by Blake in 2010, most of the material on his debut album is completely new.

 In interviews about the album, Blake cited fellow Londoners the xx as an influence, telling Clashs Robin Murray their success with debut xx "made it a lot easier for me".
 He added that the band's acclaim meant listeners "are gonna be a lot less shocked by [this album]".

 Blake, speaking to Jo Youle and Mark Savage of the BBC, said that a lot of the vocals on the album were by him, despite relying more heavily on samples in previous work.
 "There are times when it might seem there's a sample being used, but I've just sampled myself.
 That's what makes this record special compared to everything [else] I've done."

 Before the album's release, Blake was named in both BBC's "Sound of 2011" shortlist, and came second to Jessie J in the running for the BRIT Awards' Critics' Choice Award.